 Elevated blood pressure (high blood pressure) is a known risk factor for a number of chronic and non-communicable diseases.
-NFHS-4 will measure the blood pressure of eligible respondents using an OMRON Blood Pressure Monitor to determine the prevalence of hypertension.
-Blood pressure measurements for each respondent will be taken on three separate occasions and the readings recorded in the biomarker questionnaire with interval of 5 minutes between readings.
-The first result will be discarded and the average of the last two measurements will be calculated.
+NFHS-5 will measure the blood pressure of eligible respondents using an OMRON Blood Pressure Monitor to determine the prevalence of hypertension.
+Blood pressure measurements for each respondent, women 15-49 and men 15-54, will be taken on three separate occasions and the readings recorded in the Biomarker Questionnaire with an interval of 5 minutes between readings.
 The results will be given to respondents on a health card immediately after the test is completed.
-The health investigator will describe to the respondent the meaning of the results and will advise the respondent if a referral to a medical centreis necessary.
-Respondents whose systolic blood pressure (SBP) is >130 mm Hg or diastolic blood pressure (DBP) > 85 mm Hg are considered to have elevated blood pressure readings and will be encouraged to see their doctors as soon as possible for a full evaluation(see Appendix 2).
+The health investigator will describe to the respondent the meaning of the results and will advise the respondent if a referral to a medical centre is necessary.
+Respondents whose systolic blood pressure (SBP) is >130 mm Hg or diastolic blood pressure (DBP) > 85 mm Hg are considered to have elevated blood pressure readings and will be encouraged to see a doctor as soon as possible for a full evaluation (see Appendix 2).